M4tt-/kafka-python-postgres-etl/README.md

 - [m4ttl33t/vehicle](https://hub.docker.com/r/m4ttl33t/vehicle) -- HTTP client that constantly streams its own data

 As of this revision, many of these containers can be instantiated on many different machines.
-The only requirement is that they are given the correct host address of the HTTP server to send requests to.
+The only requirement is that they are given the correct host address of the HTTP server, e.g., the `producer` container, to send requests to.

 ## Testing